How to cool a home without AC

 - Old refrigerators are not very efficient and can generate a significant amount of heat.
 When it's time for a replacement, airm for an ENERGY STAR certified fridge.

 - Incandescent and halogen bulbs produce far more heat than compact fluorescent or LED lamps.
 LED are more expensive, but the price is dropping quickly; they last forever and use a fraction of the energy.
+The quality of bulbs has also improved, see the new LED filament bulbs here.

 - Cook fresh: do whatever you possibly can to avoid using your stove on the hot days.
 Preparing cold meals like salads, sandwiches or fruit plates can be a huge help in keeping your home temperature down.

 - Take short showers or shower cold: a hot shower can add a lot of heat and humidity to a home, not to mention the residual heat that will radiate from the hotwater pipes throughout your house.
+Low flow showerheads are great for heat reduction and energy efficiency,

 When you add it all up, the amount of heat generated by appliances and lighting can be like running a baseboard heater all summer long.
 It all boils down to one thing - the less heat you bring in, the less heat you have to either endure or extract.
 Pretty simple right?